guldskog/hosti-sdk/README.md

 ## Contribue to the SDK

-If you have improvements to the SDK you can create a "`sdk-{feature}`" branch and then create a pull request into main.
+If you have improvements to the SDK you can create a "`sdk-{feature}`" branch and then create a pull request into sdk.